giry-dev/mangrove-docs/docs/contracts/README.md

 This allows makers, for instance, to repost another offer to redisplay their liquidity instantly - in a manner similar to Automated Market Makers (AMMs).

-### Where can I read more on how the Mangrove exchange handles trades?
+### Where can I read more on how Mangrove executes trades?

 Refer to the detailed section on [Executing Offers](technical-references/taking-and-making-offers/reactive-offer/executing-offers.md) for a detailed account on how offers are executed in Mangrove.